handiko/CurriculumVitae/README.md

 ## Skills
 ### **Arduino & tmel AVR Microcontrollers**
 I learn this skill mainly by autodidact during my activity in the Telemetry study group.
 I started this skill on the Atmel AVR microcontrollers using CV-AVR and already migrated to the Arduino environment by now.
-Few of my projects which using Atmel AVR microcontrollers:
+Few of my projects which using Arduino or Atmel AVR microcontrollers:
 * APRS Tracker using Arduino UNO & DRA818V VHF Radio Module: [GitHub page](https://handiko.github.io/Arduino-APRS/)
 * Arduino RFpainter - Abusing FMCW to paint cats on spectrogram: [GitHub page](https://handiko.github.io/Arduino-RFpainter/)
 * ESP12 RF Jammer with MQTT - A Simple Implementation of ESP12 & AD9851 DDS Module RF Jammer which can be Controlled over the Internet: [GitHub page](https://handiko.github.io/ESP12-MQTT-RF-Jammer/)